 DAY 1 PM

 After lunch head up to the Cathedral of the Isles, the smallest Cathedral in Britain and some say Europe.
 It is free to visit and open every day.
 This magnificent Gothic style building has all the amazing detail you would expect from a cathedral. just on a smaller scale.
-It is also possible to stay here, for my review of the accommodation click here.
+It is also possible to stay here which I have done myself.

 Enjoy spending some time here, taking a walk around the grounds before getting ready for dinner.
 My top recommendation for eating out is The Harbour restaurant.
 Good food, great value, a laid back atmosphere, fresh decor, free WiFi and friendly, efficient service are just some of the reasons I loved this place.
 During the day it also makes a good coffee and cake stop.
 You can also BYOB to dinner (there are a couple of places selling alcohol nearby).
 Not surprisingly this is a popular place and booking is advised, if you can't get booked you could always order takeaway.